DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 *“Without cost,”* RAE corrected gently. *“Carriers only.
 No Invest drawn.
 Like arranging furniture to avoid tripping.”*

 He let out a slow breath.
-“If you can do that already, why not—” He waved at the air. “—more?”
+“If you can do that already, why not - ” He waved at the air. “ - more?”

 *“Because more costs.
 Invest is finite.
 Your tolerance is not high yet.
 Precision must precede force.”*